SarvarKh/ofn-wiki/Testing-process.md

 Once you have submitted a PR and it has been reviewed and approved, it is ready for testing!
-It will be moved to the "Test ready" column in our "Zenhub delivery pipeline board":https://github.com/openfoodfoundation/openfoodnetwork/#boards?repos=6257856.
+It will be moved to the "Test ready" column in our [Zenhub delivery pipeline board](https://github.com/openfoodfoundation/openfoodnetwork/#boards?repos=6257856).
 <br/>PRs are ordered by priority, the upper one will be the first one to test.

 ### 1- Staging a PR